stephenliu1944/easytool-react-permission/README.md

 );
 ```

-onLoad props is required when use Lazy loading.
+onLoad props is required when use Promise for react-router@3.
 ```jsx
 var promise = new Promise((resolve, reject) => {
     setTimeout(() => {